jenkinsci/job-dsl-plugin/docs/Job-DSL-Commands.md

 The `folder` methods behaves like the [job](#job) methods and will return a folder object.

-See the [[Folder Reference]] page for details about folder options.
+See the [API Viewer](https://jenkinsci.github.io/job-dsl-plugin/#path/folder) page for details about folder options.

 Folders will be created before jobs and views to ensure that a folder exists before entries are created.